bfknisely/Intro-to-Python/README.md

 2) Anaconda: https://www.anaconda.com/download/

 	Anaconda is a scientific Python distribution that includes Spyder, a popular integrated development environment (IDE).
 Spyder features a MATLAB/R-like interface which allows for rapid development and analysis.
-Other options for IDEs include PyCharm and Rodeo (still in Beta).
+Other options for IDEs include (but are not limited to) PyCharm, Jupyter, Atom, and Rodeo (still in Beta).